jylauril/jquery-runner/README.md

 ## Changelog

+### v2.3.1 - *2014-05-24* - Improvements and fixes
+* Fixed a bug when running jQuery in noConflict mode.

 ### v2.3.0 - *2013-07-14* - Improvements and fixes
 * Runner now utilizes requestAnimationFrame if applicable and falls back to setTimeout
 * Fixed a small bug with dependency checks